Fowey

 Fowey Royal Regatta - August.

-Fowey Christmas Market - December.
+Fowey Christmas Market - Early December.

 Fowey has two very busy ferries across the river to Polruan (foot) and Bodinnick (vehicle).
 There is also a summertime only ferry across St. Austell Bay to Mevagissey.